-S1 Chemical changes and Structures Course Plan 18/19
+S1 Chemical Reactions Course Plan

 |Curriculum Area||Curriculum for Excellence ‘Benchmark’||Activity|

 of the planet

 |Describes, using particle models and diagrams, the properties of solids, liquids and gases and applies this knowledge to identify and classify unknown substances.|

 Applies understanding of models of matter to explain changes

 |Particle models/diagrams can be used to show the differences between solids, liquid and gases.|